syncfusion-content/wpf-docs/wpf/Diagram/Groups.md

    _Ungrouping By Using the Context Menu_

-   > Note: The Ungroup command is enabled only when two or more objects are selected.
+   N> The Ungroup command is enabled only when two or more objects are selected.

    {:.prettyprint}